top of page

 Be a connected diplomat

-• Writer's picturePhil McAuliffe
+Writer's picturePhil McAuliffe

 I know that you're busy.
 I'm going to keep this short.
 Please don't confuse brevity for a lack of understanding of the issues facing diplomacy in the modern era.
-I contend that having diplomats that are connected with who they are and are connected with the world around them make for continued positive diplomatic outcomes.
+I contend that diplomats who are connected with who they are and are connected with the world around them make for continued positive diplomatic outcomes.

 I have three points: